Rules and Regulations

 - Control language.

 - In general, the ordinary rule of etiquette shall be observed.
-Members shall not be disorderly or vulgar, or conduct themselves in a way which causes others to be inconvenienced or embarrassed.
+Members shall not be disorderly or vulgar, or conduct themselves in a way that causes others to be inconvenienced or embarrassed.

 - Use of the Club bulletin boards is not allowed without the approval of the Clubhouse Manager or the Club President.